Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms

-In section~\ref{sec:PairedNormalgroupExp}, we assume a correlated Gaussian distribution for the risk factors.
+In section~\ref{sec:PairedNormalgroupExp}, we assumed a correlated Gaussian distribution for the risk factors.
 In this section we consider a correlated beta distribution instead.
 For a $N$-player system, we generate $N+1$ identically and independently distributed random variables $(Z_1,\ldots,Z_{N+1})$ following \textbf{Beta(2,5)} distribution.
 Then we can obtain correlated risk factors by taking $(X_1,\ldots,X_N) = (Z_1+Z_{N+1},\ldots,Z_N+Z_{N+1})$.
 Assuming the paired exponential utility case in section~\ref{sec:PairedNormalgroupExp}, we have explicit solutions as shown in \eqref{eqn:optrho}-\eqref{eqn:optQ}.
 We generate the optimal solutions by Monte Carlo method and show the accuracy of our estimation.

-\paragraph{Evaluation.} First, the estimations of overall risk allocation of ${\rho}$ and the estimated penalty of ${\alpha}$ are shown in Table~\ref{tab:RhoAlpha-beta}.
+\paragraph{Evaluation.} First, the estimations of overall risk allocation of ${\rho}$ and the estimated penalty ${\alpha_B}$ are shown in Table~\ref{tab:RhoAlpha-beta}.
+We repeat the experiments for 10 times and show the estimations along with the standard deviations.
 The overall relative difference of the Radon-Nikodym derivatives is {\bf 3.03\%} and its behavior with respect to the sum of the risk factors is shown in Figure~\ref{fig:Q-S-beta}.
 Table~\ref{tab:EQY-beta} compares the estimations and optimal solutions of \textit{fair} risk allocations for all institutions.
 The overall relative difference is {\bf 5.34\%}.
 From all the results above, we can conclude our estimations for all quantities fit the theoretical solutions very well.